Set Education : Clear the Set

 IT HAPPENS EVERY PRODUCTION

-Without fail, a crew member, client, or gawker will get caught in the shot.
+Without fail, a crew member, client, or visitor to the set will get caught in the shot.
 D’OH!
 The guilty party will be verbally reprimanded for their interference in the production and is left with the horrible feeling knowing that they were the sole reason the production had to come to a screeching halt.

-Technically, the rookies ARE correct.
-You cannot know EXACTLY what is in frame edge to edge without being behind the camera or viewing playback.
+Technically, the rookies are correct.
+You don’t know EXACTLY what’s in frame (edge-to-edge) unless you’re being behind the camera or viewing playback.